emilyallegretti/CSE3901-Lab3/Project3/README.md

 <img width="1512" alt="Screen Shot 2023-04-23 at 7 57 34 PM" src="https://user-images.githubusercontent.com/122934723/233873550-930a5f2d-6809-4145-93ed-2dc27bc7515e.png">

 When a student selects "Delete" for an application, they will be prompted with a popup message confirming they are about to delete an application with an option to cancel and an "OK" option to delete the application.
 Students are not permitted to delete their application after it has been approved and they have been assigned a section to grade.
-If they wish to renege their application after their application has been apprved, they must contact an administrator.
+If they wish to renege their application after their application has been approved, they must contact an administrator.
+The administrator can then delete the student's application from their "Approved Applications" view (see Admin actions section).

 <img width="1511" alt="Screen Shot 2023-04-23 at 8 08 04 PM" src="https://user-images.githubusercontent.com/122934723/233874183-6de391de-aaaf-45ea-af00-4d2a67f77aeb.png">